 - GC Digital Initiatives: The GC Digital Initiatives team is available for consultations on a wide range of topics related to technology.
 We invite GC faculty, students, and staff to use this form to set up 30-minute appointments with them.

 Guides and Tutorials (includes resources on Data and Databases; Design; Mapping; Programming (including Python); Project Management; Projects; Text Analysis; Web Development; Social Media and Scholarly Publication)

 - Many book publishers are making their online teaching and testing platform available to all students currently enrolled in a course in which the faculty member uses one of their books (whether or not students have purchased the book).
 Reach out to your textbook publisher to see if this is a possibility.

-- Many educators across the educational community have contributed to this Google document with links to many free educational resources.
+- Many educators across the educational community have contributed to this website with links to many free educational resources.